Continuous Recruitment (2021-2022)

-The Department of Chicana and Chicano Studies invites applications for its part-time lecturer pool.
-This is a continuous recruitment, and we accept applications on an ongoing basis.
+The Department of Chicana and Chicano Studies invites applications for our part-time lecturer pool.
+We accept applications for all areas of our curriculum.
+Please consult the General Catalog for a list of department courses.
 Applicants will remain in the pool for 18 months.

 SDSU is a large, diverse, urban university and Hispanic-Serving Institution with a

 commitment to diversity, equity, and inclusive excellence.
 Our campus community is